xo/usql/README.md

 ## Example Output

-The following is an example of connecting to [xo's booktest](https://github.com/knq/xo) example Oracle, performing a query, and then connecting to the PostgreSQL, MySQL, Microsoft SQL Server, and SQLite3 databases and performing the same query.
+The following is an example of connecting to [xo's booktest](https://github.com/knq/xo) example Oracle database, performing a query, and then connecting to the PostgreSQL, MySQL, Microsoft SQL Server, and SQLite3 databases and executing various queries.

 <p align="center">
   <a href="https://asciinema.org/a/73gxbg62ny2fx9ppxu0kd8c48" target="_blank">